njones61/ce547/docs/unit1/02_head/head_read.md

 # Pre-Class - Hydraulic Head Concepts

-This video introduces the concept of hydraulic head, which is a fundamental concept in groundwater flow.
+This pre-class introduces the concept of hydraulic head, which is a fundamental concept in groundwater flow.
+Hydraulic head is the sum of pressure head and elevation head and determines flow direction, with water always moving from high head to low head.

 Slides (Hydraulic Head Concepts): [head-concepts.pptx](head-concepts.pptx)